Improve Your Home’s Attic Insulation & Ventilation for Year-Round Energy Savings and Comfort.

 Invest in Energy Savings

-Improving how your attic’s environment handles heat is the quickest, least-expensive, and probably most crucial way you can upgrade the energy efficiency of your entire home, and John Moore has the experience and know-how to get the job done right.
+Improving how your attic’s environment handles heat is a quick and cost-effective way to upgrade the energy efficiency of your entire home, and John Moore has the experience and know-how to get the job done right.

-John Moore’s Energy Saving Attic Program utilizes four products that are ideal for bettering attic conditions in Houston homes: LO/MIT™ Spray-on Radiant Barrier Coating, Attic Breeze® Solar Powered Ventilation, John Manville Climate Pro® Formaldehyde-free™ Blow-In Fiberglass Insulation, and The Attic Tent.
+John Moore’s Energy Saving Attic Program utilizes three products ideal for improving attic conditions in Houston homes: Attic Breeze® Solar Powered Ventilation, John Manville Climate Pro® Formaldehyde-free™ Houston Blow-In Fiberglass Insulation, and The Attic Tent.

-Every home’s attic environment is unique, so we made our Energy Saving Attic Program flexible to accommodate various homeowners’ needs and budgets.
+Every home’s attic environment is unique, so we made our Energy Saving Attic Program flexible to accommodate various needs and budgets.
 Our Energy Saving Attic Program comprises an energy audit and the sealing off of any holes where we find air leakage between your home and your attic.
-But the amazing thing about our Energy Saving Attic Program is that it takes less than one day to complete, and it pays for itself.
-In one day*, you can start saving money on your energy bill with products that last for the life of your home and cost you nothing to maintain!
+The best part?
+It takes less than one day to complete, and within one day* you can start saving money on your energy bill with products that last for the life of your home and cost you nothing to maintain.

 For optimum savings on your heating and cooling bills, we recommend a base level of R36 insulation- which means a minimum of 15” of coverage of John Manville Climate Pro® Formaldehyde-free™ Blow-In Fiberglass Insulation.